luisfuturist/de/README.md

    - The script will automatically configure your shell
    - Restart your system to apply all changes
    - Your new desktop environment is ready to use!

+### How It Works

+#### CLI

+- `src/scripts/install-de.sh` - Downloads and installs all the software
+- `src/scripts/config-de.sh` - Create or update the configuration files

+As the configuration files creation are not dependent on the installation, the `src/scripts/install-de.sh` & `src/scripts/config-de.sh` can be run in parallel for faster execution

+### Development

+// TODO: add development documentation

 ---